skrub-data/skrub/doc/guides/table_report/04_custom_filters.rst

-Custom filters should be defined as a dictionary where the key is the name of the filter that should be displayed in the generated report, and the value is either a list of columns, the index of the columns (first column has index 0 etc.), or a skrub selector like in this case:
+Custom filters should be defined as a dictionary where the key is the name of the filter that should be displayed in the generated report, and the value is either a list of columns, the indices of the columns (first column has index 0 etc.), or a skrub selector, as shown in this example:

 >>> filters = {"only_metrics": s.glob("metric*")}
 >>> report = TableReport(df, column_filters=filters)